Doctor Strange: Pain's an old friend.

 - Thaddeus "Rusty" Venture of The Venture Bros. could very well be the Trope Codifier.
 No matter what horrible things can happen to him in the show, he's been through worse.
 An abusive childhood has made him incredibly callous.
 When the Monarch tries Cold-Blooded Torture on him, nothing has any effect due to him having experienced almost all of it at some point.
 Trying to crush his spirit doesn't work either, because he's so depressed and bitter that old college friends of his consider it almost creepy to see him looking happy.
 The Monarch puts it best:

 The Monarch: What can I do to this guy that life hasn't already?

 - Gravity Falls: The Society of the Blind Eye try to use their memory-wiping machine on crazy Old Man McGucket, but it has no effect on him because "you can't break what's already broken!"
 It's later revealed that using the machine multiple times to forget the things he's witnessed while working for the Author is what drove him insane in the first place.

 - Exploited in the Rugrats episode "Chuckie's First Haircut" where Chuckie is afraid to get his hair cut for fear it'd get hurt, but then the other kids point out that he already feels bad imagining it, so it can't be much worse.

-- Steven Universe: Blue Diamond's pathokinesis takes her grief and pushes it onto anyone around her, making even the most resilient Gem break down and sob... except for Lapis Lazuli, who, after spending most of the last 5000 years either imprisoned or in a living hell, is barely fazed by Blue's powers.
+- Steven Universe: Blue Diamond's pathokinesis takes her grief and pushes it onto anyone around her, making even the most resilient Gem break down and sob... except for Lapis Lazuli, who, after spending most of the last 5,000 years imprisoned in a mirror and then the last few months using herself as a jailer to contain Jasper in their fusion at the bottom of the ocean, is barely fazed by Blue's powers.

 Lapis: [wipes a single tear from her eye] I've felt worse.